For Dads That Have Everything

 If it’s too hard for the child you can cut out the shape of the mask.
 And provide a hot glue gun and pieces of felt.
 They can tie an elastic on each end of the mask by making a tiny cut at each end of the mask.

 Kids can get very carried away with the shapes and theme of the mask.
 And may want to make more than one.
 My daughter got so carried away once that she ended up selling them.
 She had: Unicorns, bunnies, bat masks, turtle masks, etc, etc.

-A large river rock can be painted in vibrant colors and some metallic for extra wow factor.
-This very simple gift can easily made by little kids and make a BIG impression.
+A large river rock can be painted in vibrant colors and some metallic for extra WOW factor.
+This very simple gift can be easily made by little kids and make a BIG impression.

 It is a good idea to take a piece of felt and glue it to the bottom so as to not scratch the floor or shelf.